-During my previous visit here I completed almost all commercial requirements related to night hours except one 2-hour cross-country.
-I wanted to fly it, but some circumstances prevented that flight.
+During my previous visit to Florida, I completed almost all the commercial requirements related to night hours, except for one: a 2-hour cross-country flight.
+I had hoped to fly it, but circumstances prevented that flight.

-This time it seems to be as planned.
-I checked the airplane in advance, ensured that we have full tanks and enough oil.
-Ensured that nobody will fly the airplane since that check.
+This time, it seemed like the flight was finally going to happen.
+I checked the airplane in advance, ensuring we had full tanks and enough oil.
+I made sure that nobody would fly the airplane after that check.

-The airplane is just from maintenance.
-We fly with my instructor.
+The aircraft had just come from maintenance, and I was set to fly with my instructor.

-Some system malfunction is not a pleasant case.
-I was slightly scared.
-And I have to react quickly.
+Encountering a system malfunction is never a pleasant experience.
+To be honest, I was slightly scared.

-We flew to KVNC, and requested flight following.
-For the some reason the controller diverted us along the shoreline, around class B airspace.
+We flew to KVNC and requested flight following.
+For some reason, the controller diverted us along the shoreline, around class B airspace.

-Return flight is also around class B airspace, but on the East side.
-Firstly because of weather avoidance, and secondly because it’s fun to fly a different route.
+The return flight also skirted around class B airspace, but on the East side.
+Firstly, due to weather avoidance, and secondly, because it’s fun to fly a different route.

 I really enjoy night flying!